b00m-in/docs/content/en/getting-started/installing.md

 This is connected in parallel with your electrical loads/PV system.
 Learn more about SPDs.

-The NO/NC indicators are connected to the M0V WiFi/GPRS module.
+The NC/COM indicators on the SPD are connected to the B00M WiFi/GPRS module.

 ### Net meter

 This is connected in series with your electrical loads/PV system.
-The M-Bus ports are connected to the M0V WiFi/GPRS module.
+The Modbus A, B ports are connected to the B00M WiFi/GPRS module.

 Learn more about net-meters.

-### M0V WiFi/GPRS module
+### B00M WiFi/GPRS module

 This is a mains powered device also connected in parallel with your existing loads/PV system.
 It also receives connections from the other two modules.

-Learn more about the M0V WiFi/GPRS module.
+Learn more about the B00M WiFi/GPRS module.